15 September 2008

 a faffing-on-his-blog poem by tao lin (author of a book called "Eeeee Eee Eeee" and a book of poetry and some other things):

-i started reading eeeee eee eeee in bed and i read 70 pages and felt appreciation for myself
+i started reading eeeee eee eeee in bed and i read 70 pages and felt appreciation for myselfsadly and wonderfully, i can't rid my mind's eye of those images.

 some parts i thought were really funny